 Creating your variations with the editor

 After the AB Tasty script has been added to your pages, log in to AB Tasty with your credentials.
 You can then access the Dashboard, which allows you to create your first test.
 This Dashboard will allow you to manage your tests in the future.
-Learn more about the Dashboard and the available options.

 To create your first test, click on the "Create" button.
 You will be invited to enter the URL of the page to be modified.
 After you click on the “Save” button, you are sent to the WYSIWYG editor, which will allow you to create your variations, modify your pages, and manage the test settings.
-Learn more about the WYSIWYG editor.

 A first variation, which is an exact copy of the original version, is created by default.
 You can navigate between the variations by using the tabs at the top of the editor.
 You can create as many variations as you wish by clicking on the “New Variation” button.